writethedocs/www/README.md

 The repo is still in its early stages; feel free to contribute information that you might want to share with the community.
 To contribute to the Write the Docs website, famililarize yourself with the [Sphinx site generator](http://sphinx.pocoo.org/index.html).

-### Prerequisites for generating the docs locally
+### Prerequisites for previewing the docs locally

-You might need `root` privileges to install the prerequisites
+You'll probably need `root` privileges to install the prerequisites.

 1. Install `python 2.7.x` using your package manager.